John-Nagle/lslutils/work/vehicleinfomsgs.md

     {"reply" : "info", "serial" : INTEGER, "objectclass": STRING, "name" : STRING, "requesttypes" : [STRING, STRING ...]}

-The values in the "fields" list indicate what can be asked for.
+The values in the "requesttypes" list indicate what can be asked for.
 Those values can be used in a "request".

 This is a fixed response for each object, except for echoing back the **serial** field.